 “Andy, I forgot my driver’s license.”
 This is not the sentence you want to say when you have just pulled up at the airport for your early morning flight.
 We were on our way to Kansas City for my dad’s graduation, and I had just thought to myself, “Wow, we are actually early!
 I can send some emails, get my Starbucks.
 This is great!”
-Apparently, I packed everything except the one thing that you MUST have to board the plane.
-After rushing all the way back to our house in the suburbs and then back to the airport, we missed our original flight to Atlanta that would take us to Kansas City.
+Apparently, I packed everything except the one thing that you must have to board the plane.
+After rushing all the way back to our house and then back to the airport, we missed our original flight to Atlanta that would take us to Kansas City.
 Let’s just say those moments were not my best.

 As I cried at the ticket counter and listened to the options, it became apparent that our journey to Kansas City was not going to be easy.
-After hearing all of the possible scenarios, our best option was to get on STANDBY for the next flight to Atlanta, and then wait on STANDBY for the next flight to Kansas City.
+After hearing all of the possible scenarios, our best option was to get on standby for the next flight to Atlanta, and then wait on standby for the next flight to Kansas City.
 Well, that scared me to death.
 Even though there were a ton of seats available on the plane, I could not think of anything worse than being stuck in Atlanta!

 At the end of the day, we made it to Kansas City.
-There were a couple close calls, and a reenactment of the Home Alone scene as we sprinted through the Atlanta airport with Ellie and James, but we made it to the graduation celebration.
+There were a couple of close calls, and a reenactment of the Home Alone scene as we sprinted through the Atlanta airport with Ellie and James, but we made it to the graduation celebration.
 And you and I both know that God made it happen.

 The whole time this was going on, I couldn’t help but see the parallel to the Christian life.
 Once we missed that original flight, we didn’t have control.
 We were on standby the rest of the way.
 And we had to take tiny steps of faith to get to our destination.
 Often, the Lord calls us to do something that is scary or uncomfortable.
 We may be OK with it, but the real problem comes in when we can’t see the step after that.
 We can’t see where or when He’s booked our next ticket, and so we don’t even get on the original flight.
-Because, what if we have to hang out in the ATL airport for the rest of our lives????
+Because, what if we have to hang out in the Atlanta airport for the rest of our lives????